shchukin-alex/articles/GCD/2-QOS/QOS.md

 test2
 ```

-Another very handful method is `wait`.
-It blocks calling thread until work item will finish its task.
-Remember that's not good idea to call method `wait` on the main thread.
+Another very useful method is `wait`.
+It blocks calling thread until `DispatchWorkItem` finishes its task.
+Remember that's not a good idea to call method `wait` on the main thread.
 The similar functionality we can see for `DispatchGroup` we will discuss it in the next article.

 ```swift
 let workItem = DispatchWorkItem {